 President’s Volunteer Service Award

-Pebble Tossers is a certifying organization of the President’s Volunteer Service Award.
+Pebble Tossers is a certifying organization of the President’s Volunteer Service Award for Georgia Residents.

 In 2003, the President’s Council on Service and Civic Participation founded the President’s Volunteer Service Award to recognize the important role of volunteers in America’s strength and national identity.
 This award honors individuals whose service positively impacts communities in every corner of the nation and inspires those around them to take action, too.
 The PVSA has continued to honor the volunteers who are using their time and talents to solve some of the toughest challenges facing our nation!